 This book is a novel by two pilots sharing their weather-flying experiences.
 The book is challenging, as there are no pictures or illustrations.
 For beginner pilots, reading this book can be tedious.

 Weather Flying talks about how to fly through challenging weather conditions.
 However, the author’s experience is in the United States, and this book is relevant for pilots that operate in the USA.

 Pilot weather is more enjoyable for newbies to read as it has many diagrams and images.
 On the other hand, weather Flying can be a monotonous read.

 Stick and Rudder by Wolfgang Langewiesche.

-People say this book is the Bible of airplanes flying.
+People say this book is the Bible of aeroplanes flying.
 As the name suggests, this book teaches The art of flying.

-This book is not only meant for pilots but aviators.
+This book is not only meant for pilots but also aviators.
 Can you see the difference?

 Aviators are the ones who love going back to the sky again and again to experience new challenges because that’s what they love.